Cherreads

 His silhouette began to shimmer, fading at the edges like smoke.

 "Natsuki?"
-His voice thinned, laced with panic.
-"Natsuki, I'm right here, what's happening—"
+His voice thinned, laced with extreme calm.
+"Natsuki, I'm right here, what's wrong—"

 She tried to pull him close, to anchor him, but he was slipping through her like water.